scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 The interested reader is directed to the Handbooks of Computational Economics, Volumes 2 and 4: [Tesfatsion2006] and [Hommes2018].
-The most recent volume in particular outlines similarities and differences between more traditional heterogeneous agents macroeconomics and so-called ``agent-based methods,'' inspired from fields such as physics and ecology.
+The most recent volume in particular outlines similarities and differences between more traditional heterogeneous agents macroeconomics and so-called "agent-based methods," inspired from fields such as physics and ecology.

 The Heterogeneous-Agent Resources toolKit (HARK) is a modular